How to Host the Perfect Open House

-Life During Home Selling:
+Life During Home Selling

 Keeping It Clean, Taking Care of Pets and Keeping a Schedule

 If you are in the midst of selling your home, and still living in the home while you sell it, then you probably feel as though you are living in half of a house.
-If you followed the advice of your agent, you most likely de-cluttered and de-personalized your home, leaving all but minimal furniture so that potential home buyers will be able to picture themselves in the home.
-As you continue to live in the home you are trying to sell, here are some tips to keep your home show-ready.
+If you followed the advice of your agent, you most likely decluttered and de-personalized your home, leaving all but minimal furniture so that potential home buyers will be able to picture themselves in the home.
+As you continue to live in the home you are trying to sell, here are some tips to keep your home show ready.

 Rent a Storage Unit

-Cleaning Every Day
+Clean Every Day

-Even though you cleaned the house from top to bottom in preparation, you are going to have to keep cleaning while your home is on the market.
-For example, be prepared to wipe down the kitchen and the bathrooms every day, and to keep doorways, stairs, and counter-tops free of clutter.
-If you have a carpet, you aren’t going to believe how quickly they get dirty.
-Be vacuum ready all the time.
+Even though you cleaned the house from top-to-bottom in preparation, you will need to keep cleaning while your home is on the market.
+Be prepared to wipe down the kitchen and bathrooms every day, and to keep doorways, stairs, and counter-tops free of clutter.
+If you have carpet, be ready with the vacuum because they get dirty very quickly.

-Send the Pets on Holiday
+Send the Pets on a Vacation

 Make a Schedule